paulbradish/awesome-digital-marketing/README.md

 ### Testing Tools
 - [AB testing calculator](https://www.surveymonkey.com/mp/ab-testing-significance-calculator/) - Calculate statistical significance.
 In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment's control version and test version isn't due to error or random chance.
 This is important to keep in mind any time you are measuring or testing.

+## Email Marketing
+- [Constant Contact](https://www.constantcontact.com/) - Deliver stunning emails and a whole lot more.
+Attract new customers and boost sales with their complete, easy-to-use digital marketing suite.
+- [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.
+### Email Marketing Resources
+- [The Ultimate Guide to Email Marketing](https://blog.hubspot.com/marketing/email-marketing-guide) - Learn everything you need to know about email marketing; from creating a strategy and building a list to email regulations and tracking results.

 ## Market Intelligence
 ### Business Intelligence